bsarfo/dataviz-project-template-proposal/README.md

 # Data Visualization Project
-This project analyses BMW sales data from 2010 to 2024 to uncover sales patterns and customer preferences that can inform both marketing and strategic decision-making.
-By combining exploratory data analysis with visualisation techniques, I aim to reveal insights about model performance, regional demand, and evolving trends in the automotive market.

-This work is part of my data visualisation project, where I will develop prototypes, iterate on sketches, and eventually deliver an interactive visualisation dashboard.
+Understanding how sales evolve, across regions, and across product lines is crucial for companies like BMW as they navigate global markets.
+This project analyzes BMW Sales Data (2010–2024) using interactive, web-based visualizations built in D3.js on VizHub.
+Over twelve weeks, I moved from initial sketches to fully interactive dashboards, experimenting with maps, stacked bar charts, animated scatterplots, and multi-line charts.
+What began as exploratory practice evolved into a cohesive analytics tool designed to surface meaningful insights for business decision-making.
+This report walks through that journey—from the dataset, to design decisions, to prototypes, to the final dashboard—serving as both documentation and portfolio piece.

-## Data
+## Dataset Overview
 The dataset used is the BMW Sales Data (2010–2024), comprising 50,000 entries.
 It is provided in CSV format for this course.
 Comparable public datasets also exist (e.g., BMW Sales 2010–2024 on Kaggle
 ).

-Key Fields
+Key Fields:

-Year – Sales year (2010–2024).
+Year

-Model – Specific BMW model sold.

-Region – Geographic sales area (Asia, North America, Africa, Europe, and Middle East).
+Model
+Country / Region

-Color – Vehicle color preference.
+Color

-Fuel_Type – Petrol, Diesel, Hybrid, etc.
+Fuel_Type

-Transmission – Manual vs Automatic.
+Transmission

-Engine_Size_L – Engine size in liters.

-Mileage_KM – Mileage of the vehicle.

-Price_USD – Price of the vehicle in USD.

-Sales_Volume – Number of units sold.

-Sales_Classification – Sales performance (High or Low).
+Engine_Size_L
+Mileage_KM
+Price_USD
+Sales_Volume
+Sales_Classification
+This diversity enables multi-dimensional insights: trends over time, geographic patterns, product performance, and customer preferences.

 ## Data Analysis Plan
 Data Cleaning – Address missing values, duplicates, and inconsistencies.
 Exploratory Data Analysis (EDA) – Use descriptive statistics and visual summaries to explore trends.
 Visualization Prototypes – Apply different techniques (bar charts, line charts, scatter plots, stacked bars) to answer the research questions.
 Marketing Insights Extraction – Translate findings into actionable insights for marketing and strategic positioning.

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+The project explored the following research questions:
-Sales Trends Over Time – How have BMW’s sales volumes evolved between 2010 and 2024?
+1. Sales Trends Over Time
+How have BMW’s global sales evolved across 15 years?

-Model Performance – Which BMW models consistently dominate sales, and how has this changed?

-Regional Differences – Which regions prefer which models, and how do fuel types or transmission choices vary geographically?
+2. Model Performance
+Which models dominate?
+How does their momentum shift?
+3. Regional Differences
+Which countries and regions drive BMW’s sales?
+4. Customer Preferences

-Customer Preferences – Do features like color, engine size, or price correlate with higher sales?
+Are characteristics like engine size, price, or color correlated with high sales?
+5. Strategic Implications

-Strategic Insights – What lessons can BMW’s marketing team draw from these patterns?
+What can marketing managers and production teams learn from these patterns?

 ## Sketches
 ![image alt](https://github.com/bsarfo/dataviz-project-template-proposal/blob/master/sketch%20of%20clickable%20stacked%20barchart.png?raw=true)
 This is a foundational sketch of BMW sales in the major populated countries representing each of the seven continents in the world.
 (https://vizhub.com/bsarfo/43162b9dad6b482a9f8481048969f608?file=data.js)

 ## Prototypes
 Planned Visualizations for BMW Data
 Bar Chart – Top 10 BMW models by sales volume.
 Line Chart – Sales trends over time (2010–2024).
 Stacked Bar Chart – Sales volume breakdown by region.
 Scatter Plot – Engine size vs. price, colored by sales classification.
 Interactive Prototype (VizHub)
 ![image alt](https://github.com/bsarfo/dataviz-project-template-proposal/blob/c76e550aa59893049b50a2c37985022266f2198c/bar%20chart.png)